ckaznocha/axosoft-python/README.md

     The constructor accepts 4 arguments
     1. The client ID provided to you by Axosoft
     1. The client secret provide to you by Axosoft
-    1. The domain you use to access Axosoft with out the protocol
-        - i.e. if your domain is `https://foo.axosoft.com` you would use `foo.axosoft.com`
+    1. The domain you use to access Axosoft without the protocol. i.e. If your domain is `https://foo.axosoft.com` you would use `foo.axosoft.com`
-    1. Optionally a token form a previous session if you wont need to authenticate again
+    1. Optionally, a token from a previous session
     ```python
     axosoft_client = Axosoft(
             'Your client ID',